lgr/yoya/README.md

  of the interesting content.

 It is free and open source software, distributed under the GNU General Public License version 2 or later.

-If you want to see this application in action, visit: http://www.yoya.es